 1 Manslaughter, 2 Includes Rape and Statutory Rape

-For further information regarding the Detective Division, please contact the Administrative Assistant at 203-622-8018
+For further information regarding the Detective Division, please get in touch with the Administrative Assistant at 203-622-8018

 The two Court Liaison Officers coordinate activities between the Greenwich Police Department and the judicial system.
 These officers are responsible for processing arrestees through the court system.
 This entails serving arrest warrants, extraditing fugitives, transporting arrestees to and from the court, ensuring that court documents are completed properly and submitted to appropriate court officials, and arranging for officers and witnesses to testify at hearings and trials.